Financial Planning (FP)

-Addresses complex issues involved in financial planning for individuals.
+This course addresses complex issues involved in financial planning for individuals.
 Students learn financial planning strategies, research techniques, and methods of analysis.
-Topics include ethical responsibilities, economic considerations, risk management, quantitative methods, cash-flow analysis, and investment strategies.
-Covers risk management and insurance-related concepts and practices as wellas the tools and techniques necessary to minimize dissipation that results from unforeseen circumstances, retirement and death.
+Topics include ethical responsibilities, economic considerations, risk management, quantitative methods, cash-flow analysis and investment strategies.
+The course covers risk management and insurance-related conceptsand practices, as well as the tools and techniques necessary to minimize dissipation that results from unforeseen circumstances, retirement and death.
 Students use the college's specialized information technology resources, such as the Trading Room and the Accounting Center for Electronic Learning and Business Measurement.
-Emphasizes teamwork and collaboration along with critical thinking and analysis.
-Written and oralpresentations are important parts of the course.
+The course emphasizes teamwork and collaboration, along with critical thinking and analysis.
+Written and oral presentations are important parts of the course.

 Note: Recommended to be taken as one of the first courses in the MSFP program.

 FP 601 Investments and Capital Accumulation (3 credits)